-- Work-based learning program that includes paid and unpaid work experiences, including internships, apprenticeships and job shadowing as appropriate;
+- ❖ Work-based learning program that includes paid and unpaid work experiences, including internships, apprenticeships and job shadowing as appropriate;

 - Remedial Education and GED Preparation;

 - Occupational skills training as appropriate;

-- Leadership development opportunities, which include community service and peercentered activities encouraging responsibility and other positive social behaviors as appropriate;
+- Leadership development opportunities, which include community service and peer-centered activities encouraging responsibility and other positive social behaviors as appropriate;

 - Supportive services;

-- ❖ Adult mentoring;
+- Adult mentoring;

-- Follow-up services; and
+- ❖ Follow-up services; and

 - Comprehensive guidance and counseling.

 The primary means of providing occupational skills training opportunities for youth is through the utilization of the Individual Training Account program.
 Enrollments in the OJT program were also used as a means of providing youth with training services.

-WIOA youth services are provided by a network of youth program providers many of which operated prior to the formation of the Central AlabamaWorks!
-Local Area Board.
-In PY21, all Central youth program providers will be selected through a competitive procurement process.
+WIOA youth services are provided by a network of youth program providers recommended to the Central AlabamaWorks!
+Local Area Board by the previously established AWDA Local Board.
+Beginning in PY' 18, youth program providers will be selected by a competitive procurement process.
 The focus of these youth program providers is services to low out-of-school youth without a high school diploma or GED.
 These services include assessments, career counseling, and referrals to OJT and ITAs (scholarships).
 Youth program providers provide various services including remedial education, GED preparation, and soft skills training to prepare youth and young adults to successfully enter the workforce or postsecondary education.
 Youth can receive occupational skills training via scholarships to postsecondary institutions.